stephde/blockchain-voting/README.md

 # Anonymous Voting on Hyperledger Fabric

-As part of the course [Building Scalable Blockchain Applications with Big Data Technology](https://hpi.de/naumann/teaching/teaching/ws-1718/building-scalable-blockchain-applications-with-big-data-technology-ps-master.html) at the Hasso-Plattner-Institute, this project aimed at implementing a voting application on the blockchain.
+As part of the course [Building Scalable Blockchain Applications with Big Data Technology](https://hpi.de/naumann/teaching/teaching/ws-1718/building-scalable-blockchain-applications-with-big-data-technology-ps-master.html) at the Hasso Plattner Institute, this project aimed at implementing a voting application on the blockchain.

 It features a private blockchain using the [Hyperledger Fabric](https://www.hyperledger.org/projects/fabric) framework and a Node frontend for administration and voting.
-Both the used protocols and the frontend are heavily inspired by the [Open Vote Network](https://github.com/stonecoldpat/anonymousvoting), an open-source implementation of anonymous voting on [Ethereum](https://www.ethereum.org/).
+Both, the used protocols and the frontend, are heavily inspired by the [Open Vote Network](https://github.com/stonecoldpat/anonymousvoting), an open-source implementation of anonymous voting on [Ethereum](https://www.ethereum.org/).

 ## Getting started

 1. Run `./setup.sh` to install platform-specific Docker images.
     **macOS:** run `brew tap hyperledger/fabric && brew install fabric-tools`.
-2. In `/hyperledger`: Run `./generate` to setup cryptographic material and `./start.sh` to start Docker containers and the Hyperledger network.
+2. In `/hyperledger`: Run `./generate.sh` to setup cryptographic material and `./start.sh` to start Docker containers and the Hyperledger network.
 3. In `/votingApp`: Run  `npm install` and `npm start`
 4. Open `localhost:3000` in your browser to access the administration and voting interface.

 ## Background

 In this project we set ourselves the goal to build a decentralized, anonymous voting application.
 While looking for related work, we stumbled upon Patrick McCorry's work on implementing [anonymous voting on the Ethereum blockchain](https://github.com/stonecoldpat/anonymousvoting) without the need for a tally authority.

 In the [respective paper](http://fc17.ifca.ai/preproceedings/paper_80.pdf) McCorry lays the cryptographic groundwork so that votes can be both stored publicly *and* anonymously, so that no single vote but only the final tally can be computed.
 Furthermore, he implemented the so-called Open Vote protocol in Solidity, i.e. Ethereum's programming language for Smart Contracts.